Calculatorbudy Official Logo

 Understanding the IRS Tables

 The IRS provides three distinct life expectancy tables.
-Using the wrong one can lead to withdrawing too little (triggering penalties) or too much (increasing your tax bill unnecessarily).
+Using the wrong one can lead to withdrawing too little and triggering penalties, or withdrawing too much and increasing your tax bill unnecessarily.

 1. The Uniform Lifetime Table (Table III)